-Hard skills are often the more tangible of the two types of skills.
 Think of hard skills as more quantifiable and binary.
-You can generally measure work product resulting from hard skills’ capabilities ― for instance, the candidate either knows a computer program or does not.
+You can generally measure the work product that results from hard skills’ capabilities ― for instance, the candidate either knows a computer program or does not.

 These are some examples of hard skills:

-Soft skills are the interpersonal abilities – i.e., people skills – that employees bring to the table.
+Soft skills are the interpersonal abilities or personality traits that employees bring to the table.
 They are those intangible qualities that employers search for as they bring on new team members.
 An employee who is a technical expert in their field but lacks the soft skills to work well with others likely won’t be as beneficial to your company as someone who has those added traits.

 Soft skills are also more diverse than hard skills.
 Here are some examples: